 The Conservancy purchased 656 acres, encompassing more than half of the shoreline along the Wabikon and Riley lakes, from Connor Timber Associates, and transferred 442 acres in September 2010 and the remaining 214 acres in October 2013 to the Chequamegon-Nicolet National Forest to be managed for its natural values and recreation opportunities.

 The State of Wisconsin purchased a working forest conservation easement on 18,438 acres of working forest from Connor Timber Associates.
 The easement ensures that the forests continue to be managed sustainably for timber products, maintaining much-needed jobs in Wisconsin’s forest industry.

-All 19,094 acres of land is open to the public and offers exceptional recreation opportunities, including hunting, fishing, snowmobiling, canoeing, cross-country skiing and wildlife watching.
+The land offers exceptional recreation opportunities, including hunting, fishing, snowmobiling, canoeing, cross-country skiing and wildlife watching.